Garzey's Wing: Characters

 Leelince finds Giant Tawrad and he is able to come to the rescue of the Metomeus when all hope seems lost.
-He comes and goes in the later part of the series, fighting the war beasts because, like many other people, he is morally dissatisfied by the dictatorship in Byston Well.
+He comes and goes in the latter part of the series, fighting the War Beasts because (like many other people) he is morally dissatisfied by the dictatorship in Byston Well.
 It is pointed out that he has distinctive facial features that are often associated with the Garode tribe in the North.